The tariff-driven inflation that economists feared begins to emerge

 He has also threatened to slap 50% duties on Brazil, which would push up the cost of orange juice and coffee.
 Orange prices leaped 3.5% just from May to June, and are 3.4% higher than a year ago, the government said Tuesday.

 Overall, grocery prices rose 0.3% last month and are up 2.4% from a year earlier.
-While that is a much smaller annual increase than before the pandemic, it is slightly bigger than the pre-pandemic pace of food price increases.
+While that is a much smaller annual increase than before the pandemic, it is slightly bigger than the pre-pandemic pace.
 The Trump administration has also placed a 17% duty on Mexican tomatoes.

-The acceleration in inflation could provide a respite of sorts for Fed Chair Powell, who has come under increasingly heavy fire from the White House for not cutting the benchmark interest rate.
+The acceleration in inflation could provide a respite of sorts for Powell, who has come under increasingly heavy fire from the White House for not cutting the benchmark interest rate.

 The Fed chair has said that the duties could both push up prices and slow the economy, a tricky combination for the central bank since higher costs would typically lead the Fed to hike rates while a weaker economy often spurs it to reduce them.